fergusq/tampio/README.md

 The argument of the method is a function call and the argument of `kertoma` is `pienen muuttujan arvo` (note the genitive case of both arguments).
 The field access syntax is identical to the function call syntax.

+## Lists

+List syntax is used always when there is a block containing multiple items.
+The block can be a body of a class, function, if statement or an array.

+In many programming languages blocks are created with keywords or symbols that mark the beginning and the end of the block, for example `begin`/`end` or `{`/`}`.
+In Tampio, as in natural languages, the block (called a list) is instead defined by using special separators that mark either continuation or ending of the list.

+After each item in the lsit except the last, there must be a separator token.
+A comma (`,`) is used when the list continues after the following item, and `ja` is used when the list ends after the following item.

+    [first item], [second item], ..., [second-last item] ja [last item]

+There is a special syntax that must be used when there is only one item in the list:

+    [only item] eikä muuta

+However, if the current definition would end immediately after the list (ie. there is a period), it is allowed to leave `eikä muuta` out.

 ## Classes

 As Tampio is an object-oriented language, classes are a crucial feature.